What’s the #1 Reason you need to have a recurring giving program as part of your overall online fundraising strategy? Let’s take a look.

 Which leads me to the number one reason you need a recurring giving program.

-Increasing that 32% isn’t a matter of getting better at sending direct mail – it’s about converting more online donors into recurring givers at the point where they give you that first gift.
+It’s about converting more online donors into recurring givers at the point where they give you that first gift.

-Instead of trying to get more donors to make that switch why not convince them to give on a recurring basis from the first time the give you a donation?
 It’s a win-win.
 You reduce cost and increase the likelihood of retaining donors while your donors benefit from simplicity – especially if you make all this happen online.

-Are you a believer yet?
-If not, here are ten more benefits of a recurring giving program along with a few great examples.
+Here are ten more benefits of a recurring giving program along with a few great examples.

 10 Benefits of a Recurring Giving Program